EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Methodology

 \subsection{Agentic RL Training}

-Under this new paradigm, training focuses on using tools effectively rather than improving the performance of a single detector.
+Under this new paradigm, training focuses on using tools effectively rather than improving a single detector.
 This leads us to Agentic Reinforcement Learning (Agentic RL), which reframes LLMs from passive sequence generators into autonomous, decision-making agents embedded in complex, dynamic worlds \cite{zhang2025landscape}.
 GRPO was initially used to improve reasoning ability \cite{shao2024deepseekmath}, and it is now one of the most commonly used policy optimization algorithms in Agentic RL.
-It evaluates multiple candidate responses collectively by comparing their relative rewards.
-This design makes it particularly suitable for tasks with limited supervision or where outcome quality is best assessed relatively.
+It evaluates multiple candidate responses collectively by comparing their relative rewards, making it particularly suitable for tasks with limited supervision or where outcome quality is best assessed relatively.

 Agentic RL paradigms and the GRPO algorithm align closely with our task setting: in practice, reasoning and tool-use trajectories are highly diverse, making it difficult to assert that any single trajectory is unequivocally superior.
 Meanwhile, SFT datasets that capture detailed intermediate processes are challenging to obtain at low cost.
 Moreover, models trained via reinforcement learning exhibit stronger generalization \cite{chu2025sft} and can more naturally extend to future model variants.
 Therefore, we adopt GRPO training that allows the agent to explore autonomously.